Cowwl/My-First-Robot/README.md

 # Sections of the Code:
 The source code for the robot has been broken down into sections, and here I will explain the logic of each portion.
 ## int dist()
-This function finds out the distance between the obstacle (if within range of the sensor) at any moment in time and sends the data as an integer to the main function, **loop()**.
+This function finds out the distance between the obstacle (if within range of the sensor) at any moment in time.
+It sends the data as an integer to the main function, **loop()**.
 For a detailed explanation on how this works, click [here.](https://create.arduino.cc/projecthub/abdularbi17/ultrasonic-sensor-hc-sr04-with-arduino-tutorial-327ff6)
 ## double temp()
+This function uses the KY-013 Module and gets temperature data from the surroundings.
+It then returns the value as a floating-point number to loop().
+For an in-depth explanation, click [here.](https://arduinomodules.info/ky-013-analog-temperature-sensor-module/)